dnnsmnstrr/zettelkasten/notes/homelab.md

 # Homelab

-I run various services on an old Dell Optiplex PC, mostly in [[docker]] containers.
+My homelab journey started off by running various services on an old Dell Optiplex PC, mostly in [[docker]] containers.
 For the OS I chose [Linux Mint](https://www.linuxmint.com/).
+After noticing how high the power consumption of the old computer was, I switched to running multiple [[raspberrypi]] devices, totaling to just a portion of what the PC was using in energy.

 ## Services